LucasTomazini/GraphLeak/README.md

 # Introduction

-This repository cotains a new dataset to locate and identify leaks in Water Distribution Systems through realistic simulations performed in EPANET-matlab-toolkit.

-GraphLeak consists of simulations in different scenarios and topologies designed under realistic hydraulic parameters where each node represents a measurement point.
+This repository cotains GraphLeak, a carefully developed dataset for locating and identifying leaks in various topologies of water distribution networks.
+Each node in the dataset corresponds to a sensor where variables such as pressure, flow rate, and volume are measured, and the pipe lengths range from a few meters to hundreds of meters.
+The simulations are conducted using the EPANET WDN modeling software, and the datasets are exported to CSV (Comma-Separated Values) files.

 ![WDS_topologie](/WDS_top.png)